-Studia Judaica (SJ) is the academic journal of the Dr. Moshe Carmilly Institute for Hebrew and Jewish History in Cluj-Napoca.
+Studia Judaica (SJ) is the academic journal of the Dr. Moshe Carmilly Institute for Hebrew and Jewish History in Cluj-Napoca, established in 1991.
 The journal is recognised internationally and welcomes contributions on all aspects of Jewish Studies including history, anthropology, religion, Jewish thought, philosophy, literature and the arts.
 Submissions are double-blind peer-reviewed.
 The journal comprises research articles from all areas of Jewish Studies, as well as a book reviews section.

 Subscription to the print journal for institutions as well as for individuals is available through Argonaut Publishing.